ak0411/filmfolio/README.md

 ## Roadmap
+- [ ] Filtering by films by title, genre, year, favorites, and more.
+- [ ] Order by year, favorites, number of reviews, and more.
+- [ ] Friend/follower system.
 - [ ] Building a frontend application to consume the API and provide a user-friendly interface.
-- [ ] Enhancing user interaction features such as search, recommendations, and user profiles.